lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 ## Motivation

-The benefit of a KeyManager is to externalise permission logic from [ERC725Y and X](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) contracts (such as an [ERC725Account](./LSP-0-ERC725Account.md)).
-This allows for such an logic to be upgraded without needing to change the core [ERC725Account](./LSP-0-ERC725Account.md) contract.
+The benefit of a KeyManager is to externalise the permission logic from [ERC725Y and X](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md) contracts (such as an [ERC725Account](./LSP-0-ERC725Account.md)).
+This allows for such logic to be upgraded without needing to change the core [ERC725Account](./LSP-0-ERC725Account.md) contract.

 Storing the permissions at the core [ERC725Account](./LSP-0-ERC725Account.md) itself, allows it to survive KeyManager upgrades and opens the door to add additional KeyManager logic in the future, without loosing already set address permissions.